SUNY Orange, "If you have the dream, we have the way!"

 Charge:

-The Assessment Advisory Committee will work in collaboration with and as advisory to the Institutional Planning, Assessment & Research Officer on:
+The Assessment Advisory Committee will work in collaboration with and as advisory to the Institutional Planning, Assessment and Research Office on:

-4. the communication and utilization of assessment results, connecting those with the Strategic Plan and its related master plans, for external and internal institutional effectiveness reports;
+3. The communication and utilization of assessment results and the connection of those results with the Strategic Plan and its related master plans, to support institutional effectiveness and resource allocation.

 Athletic Advisory Committee